uber/h3/dev-docs/RFCs/v4.0.0/polyfill-modes-rfc.md

 ## Abstract

-Our current polyfill algorithm allocates cells to polygons based on whether the center of the cell falls within the polygon, using cartesian geometry.
+Our current polyfill algorithm allocates cells to polygons based on whether the center of the cell falls within the polygon, using Cartesian geometry.
 This proposal outlines options for expanding the polyfill algorithm to allow for different containment modes (e.g. wholly contained cells, intersecting cells) and spherical geometry.

 ## Motivation